Changes to Newman genealogy traditions

 Julie’s Background Notes:

 I feel the need to acknowledge Wade Newman’s tremendous research efforts which were utilized by me to write about Colonial Newman friends and families.
-Wade contacted me about three years ago with his theory that Alexander Newman was the brother, not the father of Elias Newman.
+Wade contacted me about four years ago with his theory that Alexander Newman was the brother, not the father of Elias Newman.
 He asked if I’d be willing to read his research and discuss his ideas.
 Wade and I decided to collaborate our research efforts.
 Several phone calls and emails had us going through over 100 pages which he had transcribed from microfilms of court records!
 This is an amazing task in itself.
 All of the typed pages with his questions and ideas notated, were records I had not previously found or felt I understood very well.
 Further discussion had us both questioning whether the Thomas Newman that traveled on the ship The Plain Joan in 1635 could really be our ancestor.
 We wanted to either prove or disprove Wade’s theories, so together with my best friend and sleuth-joined-at-the-hip Anne Willson we studied Wade’s research and spent many hours reading, charting, and plotting facts.
 We frequently study the digitized Colonial Virginia court record books on FamilySearch.org.